Menu

 Spellings

-From Year 1 we follow the No-Nonsense spelling scheme which links to the National Curriculum guidelines for Statutory and Non-Statutory words and gives children numerous strategies for remembering words.
+We use the RWI spellings as well as the National Curriculum guidelines for Statutory and Non-Statutory words and give children numerous strategies for remembering words.
 We also have a number of mnemonic patterns which the children learn.
 Where possible, links are also made to learn spelling patterns in reading and writing in English lessons.

 Handwriting